 The relay system should detect, and operate reliably for single line-to-ground faults, double line-to- ground faults, line-to-line faults, three phase faults, line-to-ground faults with an open conductor on one side, circuit to circuit faults (cross-country faults), all previous fault types with resistance, and all combinations of evolving faults which may include a transition from external to internal.
 Fault resistance is to be user specified based on the Specifiers expected line construction and soil conditions.
 Ground faults are usually the limiting case.

 The relay should be capable of displaying the faulted phases and relay elements that operated to initiate tripping.
 Other information as well as targets may also be available through communication with microprocessor relays.
-The manufacturer should state in its proposal the maximum contact and ground resistance through which its relays will operate correctly.
+The utility needs to determine the maximum contact and ground resistance through which its relay systems mustoperate correctly.
+A relay manufacturer and model must be selected to operate over the desired range, and if there are device-imposed limitations then the utility should consider developing a custom-designed solution to account for the difference.

 The relay system should provide the above fault detecting capabilities in the presence or absence of internal series capacitors and shunt reactors with series capacitor Metal Oxide Varistor (MOV) conduction or gaps flashing, not flashing, or flashing unsymmetrically.